 Tension the sail using a 6mm Allen key.
 The tip fitting should be adjusted until the leading edge is positioned on the:

-4th mark for Streak 3 Wing 3rd mark for Cruze Wing
+3rd mark for Wizard Wing

-The markings are on the internal tube and should be adjusted until the appropriate mark aligns with the main outer tube
+The markings are on the internal tube and should be adjusted until the appropriate mark aligns with the main outer tube.

 Secure Velcro tabs around the leading edge.